bluto-dev/bluto/README.md

 ![Build Status](https://github.com/bluto-dev/bluto/actions/workflows/production.yml/badge.svg)

-An application that harvests a user's Twitter history and spits out a faithful representation of their entire soul!
+An application that harvests a user's Bluesky history and spits out a faithful representation of their entire soul!

 ## Getting started